Volunteering for the MFoA is an easy way to support local arts, give back to our community, and make new friends!

 website committee and

-The MFoA is seeking an individual to take on the role of Assistant Treasurer.
+The MFoA is seeking an individual to take on the roles of Treasurer and Assistant Treasurer.
 The position involves fiscal responsibilities as well as coordinating volunteers to help with fundraising and Festival events.

 Finance Committee members work with the Treasurer and committee chairpersons on matters pertaining to expenses, budget, and donations.
 The committee can use someone with basic bookkeeping skills and also people with basic computer skills in one or more of the following: Microsoft Word, Excel, or QuickBooks.